Euler class of taut foliations and Dehn filling: Introduction

 \section{Introduction}

-A co-dimension one foliation $\mathcal{F}$ on a compact, connected, oriented 3-manifold $M$ is a decomposition of $M$ into a disjoint union of injectively immersed surfaces.
+A co-dimension one foliation on a compact, connected, oriented 3-manifold $M$ is a decomposition of $M$ into a disjoint union of injectively immersed surfaces.
 These surfaces are called the leaves of the foliation.
 Throughout the article, we assume that foliations are $C^{\infty, 0}$.
 So all leaves are smoothly immersed, while the transverse structure may only be $C^0$.
 By \cite{Cal1}, any topological co-dimension one foliation can be isotoped to be $C^{\infty, 0}$.
 We also assume that foliations are co-orientable (or transversely orientable).
-Since $M$ is orientable, this assumption is equivalent to requiring that the tangent plane field, denoted by $T\mathcal{F}$, is orientable.
+Since $M$ is orientable, this assumption is equivalent to requiring that the tangent plane field of the foliation is orientable.

 A closed transversal in a foliated $3$-manifold is a smooth closed loop that is everywhere transverse to the leaves of the foliation.
-We call a co-dimension one foliation {\it taut} if every leaf of $\mathcal{F}$ intersects a closed transversal.
-This is rather weak notion of tautness for $C^{\infty,0}$ foliations.
-We refer the reader to \cite{CKR19} for the alternatives.
+We call a co-dimension one foliation {\it taut} if every leaf of the foliation intersects a closed transversal.
+See \cite{CKR19} for other notions of tautness for $C^{\infty,0}$ foliations.